-Richard Middlecott Saltonstall wanted the second of his four children to come home from volunteer service during World War I. Nora had volunteered with the Red Cross in Paris a year earlier, moving up from housekeeper and secretary to chauffeur as part of a mobile hospital unit.
-Her brother Leverett had enlisted in the U.S. Army and was also serving in France.
+Richard Middlecott Saltonstall, a well-to-do lawyer, wanted the second of his four children to come home from France during World War I. Nora had volunteered with the Red Cross in Paris a year earlier.
+She had moved up from housekeeper and secretary to chauffeur as part of a mobile hospital unit.
+Her brother Leverett had enlisted in the U.S. Army and also served in France.

-Leverett and Nora Saltonstall would survive World War I. Nora Saltonstall would earn the Croix de Guerre, but she would die of typhoid at the age of 24 while on a trip to the West Coast.
+The Saltonstall siblings would survive World War I. Nora Saltonstall would earn the Croix de Guerre, but she would die of typhoid at the age of 24 while on a trip to the West Coast.
 Leverett would have a successful political career as U.S. senator from Massachusetts and governor of the state.

 Setting that reason aside I feel as if I were just coming into my usefulness & that now having learned the ropes I am far more valuable than a year ago.
 Anyway the war will probably be over soon so let’s not worry for a little while yet.
 Do you mind very much my staying?